neeraj-r-rugi/Vinayaka-Home-Server/README.md

 ```

 This will:
-- Use `/media/neeraj-r-rugi/NEERAJ_DRIVE` as the default directory
+- Use `/media/Your-Drive\` as the default directory(Change this to your Actual Drive.)
 - Set password to "Dingus" (change this for security!)
 - Start the server on `http://0.0.0.0:5000`